FransFaase/ModbusServer/README.md

 have been executed.
 It does print that it received one byte and as no error handling has been implemented yet, I fear that it will not work.

+## TinyCoPoOS running on Core 1

+The TinyCoPoOS runs on Core 1 (the second core) while ESP-IDF (based on FreeRTOS) runs on Core 0.
+The Idle Watch Dog Timer on Core 1 has been disabled because the function `TcposLoop` runs in an infinite loop and does not call any ESP-IDF function and for that reason the Idle Task is never executed.

 ## Tasks and data queues

-The implementation makes use of three tasks and two data queues to implement the application specific functionality.
+The implementation makes use of six tasks and two data queues to implement the application specific functionality.
 This is maybe a bit of an overkill.

 There is a task (identified with `taskid_modbus_read`) reading that polls the